Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Related Work

-\textbf{Vision-Language Reasoning.} There exists a paucity of comprehensive diagnostic studies concerning VLMs with the aim of quantifying their reasoning consistency, although efforts have been spent on measuring the visual reasoning performance (e.g., Sherlock)~\cite{DBLP:conf/eccv/HesselHPZBRSC22} and coarse-grained rationale evaluation, including multiple-choice question answering (e.g., VCR)~\cite{zellers2019recognition}, human evaluation of generated rationales~\cite{DBLP:conf/nips/LuMX0CZTCK22}, and similarity measure between the generated and the ground-truth rationales~\cite{DBLP:journals/corr/abs-2307-12626}.
+The CoT reasoning approach is first proposed for LLMs~\citep{DBLP:conf/nips/Wei0SBIXCLZ22}.
+We discuss related work regarding LLMs CoT reasoning and vision-language pretraining in Appendix~\ref{sec:related} and focus on vision-language reasoning in this section.
+There exists a paucity of comprehensive diagnostic studies concerning VLMs with the aim of quantifying their reasoning consistency, although efforts have been spent on measuring the visual reasoning performance (e.g., Sherlock)~\cite{DBLP:conf/eccv/HesselHPZBRSC22} and coarse-grained rationale evaluation, including multiple-choice question answering (e.g., VCR)~\cite{zellers2019recognition}, human evaluation of generated rationales~\cite{DBLP:conf/nips/LuMX0CZTCK22}, and similarity measure between the generated and the ground-truth rationales~\cite{DBLP:journals/corr/abs-2307-12626}.
 Some work has identified the failure of VLMs to accurately answer subquestions that are components of the main problems~\cite{DBLP:conf/emnlp/RaySDLB19, DBLP:conf/cvpr/JingJWLW22, DBLP:conf/cvpr/SelvarajuTPHRNK20, DBLP:conf/emnlp/WangYHLCC22, DBLP:conf/nips/LuMX0CZTCK22, DBLP:journals/corr/abs-2307-12626}.
 For instance, VLMs may correctly determine the significant size of a mountain in an image but erroneously classify it as small when responding to a query such as "Are the mountains small?"~\cite{DBLP:conf/emnlp/RaySDLB19}.
 In contrast to the aforementioned studies that focus on coarse-grained rationale evaluation and individual subquestions, we create reasoning chains that consist of coherent subquestions capable of supporting high-level inference.
 This approach allows us to precisely measure the extent to which reasoning in VLMs is consistent and grounded.